 9. Gaining back self-respect.

 As you continue along a path of sobriety, you gain respect for yourself back.
-You no longer need to resort to sometimes inhuman behaviors to get by.
+Alcohol can come with depression, shame, guilt, and more.
 Once you have some time sober and continue to work on bettering yourself, your self-respect starts to return.

 10. Living a life free from the chains of alcohol addiction.